Growing up in poverty

 In parallel she studied for one diploma after another: a diploma in administration from the Cooperative International Centre in Cambodia, a diploma in French from the French Institute in Cambodia, a bachelor degree in international relations from the Asia-Euro University and a diploma in graphic design from the Association for the Development of Cambodian youth.
 A very impressive track record for Sorya who says with pleasure that “education is my best friend!”.
 She does it all not only for herself but specially to help those in need.
 “People often ask me why I have so many diplomas.
 For me, the number doesn’t matter, it’s what you do with them.”
 She hopes that what she has accomplished will help future generations.

-Thanks to all her diplomas, Sorya became admin manager at the British Chamber of Commerce in Cambodia.
+Thanks to all her diplomas, Sorya became business officer at the British Chamber of Commerce in Cambodia.
 This change in her career is meaningful for Sorya.
 “I get to meet people, to use what I learned during my studies, to act for my country and to widen my ambitions.”
 In parallel, she is studying English at the Australian centre for education, and volunteers in the communications team of the Cambodian youth Collective.

 All the values transmitted by PSE over the years are useful to Sorya in all the activities she does.